-Foods to increase
+Foods to add

-Foods to decrease
+Foods to limit

-Limit your alcohol intake to two drinks daily for men and one for women.
+Refined, processed carbohydrates such as sugar, white bread, rice, and pasta lack the nutritional value and fibre that we see in their whole-grain counterparts and impact the body in similar ways to trans fats.
+Consider limiting your alcohol intake to two drinks daily for men and one for women.
 Alcohol interferes with blood sugar balance and increases the production of free radicals, both of which damage arteries.
 While there are some benefits to drinking red wine, moderation is key.